giannislelekas/CS4035/README.md

 - `ARMA Task.ipynb`: ARMA models for sensors `L_T1`, `L_T2`, `L_T4`, `L_T7`, `F_PU1` and `F_PU2`
 - `Discrete Task.ipynb`: discrete models (SAX via sliding window) for the same sensors
 - `PCA Task.ipynb`: PCA method for outlier detection
-- `data/`: containing the original .csv files, along with stored data necessary for running tasks
+- `.data/`: containing the original .csv files, along with stored data necessary for running tasks
-- `helper_functions/`:
+- `.helper_functions/`:
   - `arma_helper_functions`
   - `discrete_helper_functions`
   - `pca_helper_functions`
   - `comparison_helper_functions`

 ## Lab 3: Network traffic
+**IMPORTANT**: scenario 43 `capture20110811.pcap.netflow.labeled` and 51 `capture20110818.pcap.netflow.labeled` must be downloaded from https://mcfp.felk.cvut.cz/publicDatasets/CTU-Malware-Capture-Botnet-43/ and https://mcfp.felk.cvut.cz/publicDatasets/CTU-Malware-Capture-Botnet-51/ respectively and then placed under `./data/`.
+Then you are ready to review.
+The modified dataset for scenario 51, `capture20110818.pcap.netflow.labeled.remastered`, for avoiding loading issues is generated and stored in the Flow data discretization task.
+Please run this notebook before proceeding to Botnet profiling, flow classification and Bonus tasks as they make use of this file.

+- `Sampling_Task.ipynb`: Reservoir sampling
+- `Sketching_Task.ipynb`: Count-Min sketching
+- `Flow_Data_Discretization_Task.ipynb`
+- `Botnet_Profiling_Task.ipynb`
+- `Flow_Classification_Task.ipynb`: NaiveBayer and RandomForest tested on packet and host level
+- `Bonus_Task.ipynb`: adversarial attacks on applied learning algorithms
+- `.data/`:
+  - `silhouette_scores.json`: silhouette scores extracted in the Flow data discretization task for detecting the two featues yielding the most separable clusters
+- `./helper_functions/`: helper functions, along with detailed comments, used for the various tasks
+  - `sampling.py`
+  - `sketching.py`
+  - `flow_data_discretization.py`
+  - `botnet_profiling.py`
+  - `classification.py`

 ## For dear reviewers:
 - The assignments are implemented in Python and offered in form of Jupyter notebooks.
 We advise installing anaconda; for anaconda installation please refer to: